Guest Contributor:

 According to Amy Villano, Senior Director of NJ Recovery Services, Acenda Integrated Health, “there are often unrealistic expectations that you place on yourself to keep up with certain holiday traditions, like buying gifts that may strain your budget and social interactions with an increased presence of alcohol.
 It is so important that you stay mindful of the need for self-care and avoid using alcohol or other substances to manage any stressful occurrences.”

-4. Self-care is key!
-Rest, eat healthy, take a walk, and use meditation or yoga instead of coping by using alcohol or other substances.
-If in recovery, create and use your relapse prevention plan.
+- Prioritize Self-Care: Rest, eat healthy, take a walk, and use meditation or yoga, instead of coping by using alcohol or other substances.
+If you are in recovery, create and use your relapse prevention plan to protect your mental health.
+Check out Acenda's blog on Self-Care Strategies for All Ages for suggestions.

-5. Reach out for help!!!
-This includes your sober support network, meetings, or your local mental health professional.
+- Ask for Help: Reach out for help from your sober support network, local meetings, or a mental health professional.

 If you are a loved one are struggling with alcohol or other substance use issues, Acenda’s Recovery Services can help.